Kevin Decker

 Kevin Decker (born August 22, 1988) is an American college football coach and former player.
-He is the offensive coordinator and quarterbacks coach for Old Dominion University, positions he has held since 2023.
+He is the offensive coordinator for the Memphis Tigers football team.

 Playing career

 Decker grew up in Armonk, New York and attended the Brunswick School in Greenwich, Connecticut.
 He went 34-1 in three years as Brunswick's starting quarterback and won three consecutive New England Class C titles.
 Decker finished his high school career with 5,763 passing yards and 75 touchdown passes.

 Decker played college football at the University of New Hampshire.
 Decker redshirted his true freshman season and was a backup quarterback for his next three seasons for the Wildcats.
 He was named the starting quarterback going into his redshirt senior season.
 In his only season as a starter, Decker passed for 3,272 yards and 22 touchdowns while also rushing for 429 yards and nine touchdowns and was named the Colonial Athletic Association Offensive Player of the Year.